A Census of Double-Peaked Lyman-alpha Emitters in MAGPI: Classification, Global Characteristics, and Spatially Resolved Properties: Results

 In our parent double-peaked LAE sample, the total integrated S/N of the \lya\ line ranges from 3.52 to 92.11.
 We find $18/108 \, (\sim 17$\%) double-peaked profiles are blue-dominated (\bt\ $ > 0.5$).
-Three of these have systemic redshifts that confirm inflows or accretion-dominated sources.
+Three of these with MAGPI IDs 1534253170, 1207170349, and 2302106291 have systemic redshifts that confirm inflows or accretion-dominated sources.
 Of which two bright cases showing extended halos are reported in \cite{Mukherjee23}.
 The remaining 90 sources are red-dominated (\bt\ $ < 0.5$), indicating gas outflows.
-This blue-to-red fraction is in agreement with cosmological zoom-in simulation \citep{Blaizot23} of a galaxy, where $<20$\% of the profiles are found to be blue-dominated.
+This blue-to-red fraction is in agreement with the cosmological zoom-in simulation \citep{Blaizot23} of a galaxy, where $<20$\% of the profiles are found to be blue-dominated.
 However, a recent study of LAEs from the MUSE Extremely Deep Field found a significantly higher fraction ($> 40$\%) \citep{Vitte25}.
+However, we note that numerous blue-dominated profiles lacking systemic redshift measurements could also arise from backscattering events \citep{Verhamme06}, where the observed smaller red bump originates from redshifted photons scattered off the far side of the outflowing medium.
+In particular, we observe several such cases at $z>4$.
+Without systemic redshifts, it remains uncertain whether these cases truly represent gas inflows or are instead manifestations of such backscattering effects.
 Figure \ref{fig:SNR} shows the blue-to-toal flux ratio versus (S/N)$_{\mathrm{total}}$, including data from \cite{Vitte25}.
-We find blue peak flux increases with decreasing (S/N)$_{\mathrm{total}}$, while extreme blue-dominated LAEs with \bt $> 0.8$ are only detected for (S/N)$_{\mathrm{total}} \gtrsim 7$.
+We find that blue peak flux increases with decreasing (S/N)$_{\mathrm{total}}$, while extreme blue-dominated LAEs with \bt $> 0.8$ are only detected for (S/N)$_{\mathrm{total}} \gtrsim 7$.